neyocloud/swiggy-clone-b/README.md

     docker push ${{ secrets.DOCKER_USERNAME }}/myapp:latest
 ```

 This publishes the Docker image to Docker Hub (e.g., dockerhubuser/myapp:latest).
-In our case, the workflow waited briefly for Docker Hub to process the new image tag (ensuring it’s available for the next step).
+In my case, the workflow waited briefly for Docker Hub to process the new image tag (ensuring it was available for the next step).

-By the end of this stage, our CI pipeline has produced a versioned Docker image of the application and stored it in a registry, ready for deployment.
-Using GitHub Actions to automate build and push ensures that any commit to the repo results in a fresh container image, eliminating “it works on my machine” issues.
+By the end of this stage, my CI pipeline had produced a versioned Docker image of the application and stored it in a registry, ready for deployment.
+Using GitHub Actions to automate the build and push ensured that every commit to the repo resulted in a fresh container image, eliminating “it works on my machine” issues.

-### Container Image Vulnerability Scanning with Trivy
+Container Image Vulnerability Scanning with Trivy

-After pushing the Docker image, the pipeline performs a Trivy scan on the image to detect any vulnerabilities in the image’s OS packages or libraries.
-This adds another layer of security by scanning the final artifact that will run in production.
+After pushing the Docker image, my pipeline performed a Trivy scan on the image to detect vulnerabilities in the image’s OS packages or libraries.
+This added another layer of security by scanning the final artifact that would run in production.

-Why Image Scanning: Even if our source dependencies were clean, vulnerabilities could be introduced via the base image (e.g., OS packages).
+**Why Image Scanning:** Even if my source dependencies were clean, vulnerabilities could still be introduced via the base image (e.g., OS packages).
 Trivy’s image scan checks for known CVEs in the image layers.
-This helps catch critical issues in the container (for example, a critical CVE in the base Linux distribution) before deployment
+This helps me catch critical issues in the container (for example, a critical CVE in the base Linux distribution) before deployment.

-Trivy Image Scan in Workflow: We again use the Aqua Security action, but in image mode.
+**Trivy Image Scan in Workflow:** I again used the Aqua Security action, but in image mode.
 The step in YAML looks like:

 ```